CTHRU/Hitrava/README.md

 * Improve the distance measurement method (currently using [Viscenty's Formulae](https://en.wikipedia.org/wiki/Vincenty%27s_formulae))
 * Try and work out what `tp=b-p-m` is
 * Add interpolated heart-rate/pace/average speed data to each location element
-* Look into files from different sports, and enable changing sports type in resulant TCX
+* Look into files from different sports, and enable changing sports type
 * Work on splitting data into `Laps`/`Tracks` rather than shoving it all into one
 * See if you really need to add the unused data elements (e.g. Calories) to the TCX
 * Try to call on an open API to get altitude data for location points that don't have it